 Gophers are attracted to moist, light-textured soil with edible vegetation.
 Their main runways are located up to 18 inches below the surface, though their nesting chambers are much deeper, often six feet below the surface.

 Gophers are the notorious hoarders.
 They carry their food in cheek pouches and stockpile astounding amount of food in the huge underground settlements, hence the name pocket gophers.

-Gophers are the omnivorous species and feed on nuts, berries, grass, leaves and insects.
+Gophers are the omnivorous species and feed on nuts, berries, grass, leaves, and insects.
 Gophers are small creatures of 5 to 12 inches.
 They have their front feet long, sharp claws useful for burrowing.
-Their hairy tails are four inches long useful to navigate through tunnels when moving backwards.
+Their hairy tails are four inches long useful to navigate through tunnels when moving backward.

 The image shows how big mounds are created by these tiny gophers.

 Following are the evidence explaining the damage.